Sakawa Poster from Cinema Delicatessen

 For example, the lengths these people go to will astound you.
 I thought I knew the worst of what I knew about Catfish.
 The phone scams, the email scams, and the people that pop up with a casual hello on Facebook are all but a drop in the ocean when you realize this is not only a group but referred to as a ‘farm.’
 They teach each other and give the group advice.
 If one is having no luck with outcomes, another might take over their client for a cut of the prize money.

 One guy called ‘the voodoo priest’ makes his money buying hard drives collected from computers that have been disposed of.
 Watching them peruse the photos found on one of these devices while ticking off checkpoints of things that signify whether they will be a good person to scam.
 Are there photos showing them wearing jewelry, using current tech, and other details pointing to the financial status of potential bait?
 Once selected, some obtain voice-changing technology or, speak one-on-one in highly dubious sounding faked women’s voices.
 They use pre-recorded video calls and feign connection issues.
-Others, engage the services of men who will change their luck with the gods.
+Others engage in the services of men who will change their luck with the gods.
 Scammers who scam the scammers.
 It’s an interesting environment.

 It seems the scammers are getting scammed too.
 There’s a market for any type of victim I guess.